tracim/tracim/README.md

 In the same place you will be able to share trouble-shooting threads, files and general information.
 You can define who the information is shared with.

-Example: share the documentation with all your clients, run a forum open to your clients, a forum for your collaborators and share troubleshooting threads with each of your clients in a private workspace.
+Example: share the documentation with all your users, run a forum open to your clients, another forum for your collaborators and share troubleshooting threads with each of your clients in a private workspace.

 ### Run a community of experts or passionate people ###

-Collaborate and share experience (and stimulate knowledge growth).
+Collaborate and share experience and stimulate knowledge growth.

 In a unique place, you centralize files and threads, and raw information too.
+Every collaborator can update the information status.
-Every collaborator may update-the status, no worries: the traceability is at the hearth of Tracim.
+Stop worrying about information loss: the traceability is at the hearth of Tracim.

-The newcomers knowledge growth is easy because all information has a status.
+The newcomers knowledge growth is easy because all information has a status and full history.
+You get the status of information and know how it got there.

 ### Work on quality-driven projects ###